 Between the difficult sea conditions tossing the boat around and having to go back to emergency bilge pumping frequently, all the work to investigate the leak took longer than it should.
 Water flowing into the boat at 3 to 5 gallons per minute is actually a bit scary.
 It was far less with the plug in, but we’d not feel good until the flow rate was way below the main bilge pump capacity and preferably stopped entirely.

 I realized it’s partly I’m tired, partly working at night is a bit harder, partly being completely soaked cold water, and partly I realize some of the disorientation is sea sickness.
 Jennifer helped apply a Scopolamine patch to combat sea sickness.
 In my life I’ve only had two occurrences of sea sickness.
-The last time was in Alaska’s Bearing Sea in 40 kt winds.
-This isn’t quite that bad but the pitching is over 15 degrees and the roll is up over 20 degrees.
+The last time was in the Gulf of Alaska in 40 kt winds.
+This isn’t quite that bad, but the pitching is over 15 degrees and the roll is up over 20 degrees.
 Sea conditions slow everything and even slight sea sickness seems to suck energy.
 Looking at my watch it’s just past 3am and we have now been at this for nearly 2 hours.

 The best approach to mitigate the inflow was to seal off the shore power cord to the standpipe and just ignore the fact that the locker is full of water.
 If it’s not getting into the boat in a big way, it’s not a problem.
 Since I couldn’t get the locker door open far enough with the fuel bladder in the way, I was not able to plug the pipe at the top.
 I decided to deal with the leak down below.

 We still needed to stop work every 5 to 7 minutes to use the emergency bilge pump to get the bilge water back down to safe levels.
 It was distracting to have to stop working on mitigating the leak and run the emergency bilge pump and it was making everything take longer.